 I love Ina Garten’s (Barefoot Contessa) recipe for roasting turkey.
 I decided to share it because it’s a really easy recipe to make and comes out moist and flavorful.
 I did change a few things from her original recipe to keep it skinny.
 First, her recipe coats the turkey with ½ stick of melted butter.
 I used reduced-fat butter, which cuts the fat in half.
 Next, after the turkey roasts for 1 hour, she tosses a medley of vegetables with ¼ cup olive oil and adds them to the same pan as the turkey continues to cook.
 Not only is that quite a lot of oil but in addition, all the fat from the turkey seeps into the vegetables while cooking.
 It’s best to make one of my vegetable dishes and served it on the side.
 You’ll just love this recipe anyways.
-The thyme, lemon, onions and garlic gives it a classic turkey flavor that’s just PERFECT!!
+The thyme, lemon, onions, and garlic gives it a classic turkey flavor that’s just PERFECT!!
+Each 5-ounce serving has 1 Blue WW Freestyle SmartPoints and 4 Green.

 Prep Time: 30 minutes